bellockk/SConsMakoTeX/README.md

 Why Scons/Mako/LaTeX?

 LaTeX:  Nothing makes a document as beautiful as LaTeX, and its source files are easily merged in version control systems.

 Mako: Plugs Python into the LaTeX source code.

-SCons:  The glue that pulls the python and LaTeX together in a way that if utilizized properly does not re-run any python code unless it has changed.
+SCons:  The glue that pulls the python and LaTeX together in a way that if utilized properly does not re-run any python code unless it has changed.

 Use Cases: